-The future William III of England was born on his mother's nineteenth birthday in an atmosphere of funeral gloom, on November 4th, 1650.
+The future king of England was born in his family's court at The Hague on November 4th, 1650.

 The future William III of England was born on his mother’s nineteenth birthday in an atmosphere of profound funereal gloom.
 The baby’s father had died of smallpox only eight days before and the room in the Binnenhof, the inner court of the family’s house at The Hague, was draped in black.
 The young widow and her attendants were all in deep mourning and the bed and even the cradle were swathed in black.
 The child was born between eight and nine at night and crowds gathered in the streets to celebrate.
 Fireworks soared and poets hastily scribbled verses about a new fruit on the orange tree.
 Inside the Binnenhof a sudden draught in the birth-chamber put out all the candles.

 Descendants of the German Counts of Nassau settled in the Netherlands and in 1544 had inherited the minor principality of Orange in southern France.
 Willem Henrik, the new baby, would be the last direct male descendant of his great-grandfather, William the Silent, indomitable leader of the Protestant Dutch of the United Provinces of the Netherlands in their struggle for independence from Spain.
 The baby’s mother was an English princess, Mary Henrietta Stuart, eldest daughter of Charles I. Her father had been executed in Whitehall the year before.